You can get help paying for your housing if you are eligible for Universal Credit. This is called your housing payment.

 - your rent and some service charges if you rent from a housing association or local authority, for example council housing

 - interest payments on your mortgage and some service charges if you or your partner own the property you live in

-Once you’ve started claiming you need to report any changes in your circumstances.
+Once you have started claiming you need to report any changes in your circumstances.
 If you do not, your benefits may stop.

 You cannot get Universal Credit to pay for temporary, emergency, supported or sheltered housing.
-Apply for Housing Benefit through your council instead.
+Apply for Housing Benefit instead.